Skip to main content

 Before You Submit

-Review Checklist:
+Quick Checklist:

-• You’ve made prior contributions to ProjectDiscovery
+• You’ve made prior contributions to ProjectDiscovery (critical!)

-• You’ve discussed your proposal with mentors
+• You’ve discussed your idea with mentors on Discord

-• Proposal is proofread for clarity and grammar
+• Proposal is proofread and links work

 Next Steps

-4. Submit via the official GSoC website
+4. Submit via the GSoC website